- This event has passed.

 Saturday | February 26, 2022 | 10:00 am–2:00 pm

 Spotlight Science is a regular program connecting you to current research at the University of Minnesota and giving you the chance to meet the scientists and students who make the projects possible.
 Join us for special conversations and unique interactive experiences.

 Spectral biology is an approach to studying biodiversity that takes advantage of the way light interacts with matter.
-Spectral biologists use light detectors on handheld instruments, drones, aircraft, and satellites to understand plant and vegetation diversity across scales, from the genome to the global scale, during a time of rapid environmental change.
+Spectral biologists use light detectors on handheld instruments, drones, aircraft, and satellites to understand plant and vegetation diversity across scales, from the genome to the global scale.
+Visit the Bell Museum for the opportunity to: